Film Review by David Cirone

 Tokyo Idols has an agenda, and that’s no spoiler.
 Starting with its slanted description on Netflix, filmmaker Kyoko Miyake uses the documentary platform to selectively focus on fringe, negative aspects of idol fandom.
 For the millions of Japanese and international fans who have actually seen or participated in an idol concert, it’s clear that the film stops way short of presenting the whole truth.

 Tokyo Idols focuses primarily on relatively unknown Japanese idol Rio Hiiragi.
-She’s hard-working, dreams of making it the top, and she adores her fans.
+She’s hard-working, dreams of making it the top, and adores her fans.
 She’s pretty-much DIY — packing her own CDs, lamenting her broken shoes, and doing live webcasts from her tiny, plush-filled room in Tokyo.
-There’s nothing visually or musically special about her performances, and she performs on dark, bare bones stages with 10 or 15 fans in attendance.
+There’s nothing visually or musically special about her performances, and she performs on dark, bare bones stages with 10 to 15 fans in attendance.

 The other main character of the film is her number one fan Koji (at 43 he’s over twice her age) who works in Akihabara in electronics.
 He goes to every show, devotes his free time and money to her exclusively, and runs the “Rio Brothers” supporters group, matching T-shirts and all.
 He’s the kind of fan every idol deserves — he respects her and doesn’t cross the line.
 His wish for her to do her best, by his own words, inspires him to be better.